The Grand Early Victorian Villas of Lordship Road

 Mrs Elizabeth Read (centre, behind the fern) with her daughter Elizabeth Ruth Read Mee

 and son-in-law Dyson Edward Mee in The Limes around 1900.

-On the east side of Lordship Road, opposite to where Lime House was eventually built, stood two large detached homes, Lordship Lodge and Stoke Lodge.
+On the east side of Lordship Road, opposite to where the terrace including The Limes was eventually built, stood two large detached homes, Lordship Lodge and Stoke Lodge.
 These houses appear on a map from 1838, putting them among the earliest-built of Lordship Road's grand villas.